-In terms of feeding, if your bun’s appetite is still good, then he can eat anything he wants, as much as he wants.
-You want to provide food for him ALL the time, to keep his weight up (he’ll lose quite a bit just from a loss of muscle mass).
-If his appetite is not very good, you can syringe feed him a pellet slurry (recipe in House Rabbit Handbook) and also baby food carrots, squash, applesauce, and stuff like that (step 1).
-Sometimes when they first get paralyzed the appetite goes away, and if you syringe feed him, it’ll start to come back bit by bit till he’s eating 100% on his own.
+In terms of feeding, if your bun’s appetite is still good, then they can eat anything they want, as much as they want.
+You want to provide food for them ALL the time, to keep their weight up (they’ll lose quite a bit just from a loss of muscle mass).
+If their appetite is not very good, you can syringe feed them a pellet slurry (recipe in House Rabbit Handbook) and also baby food carrots, squash, applesauce, and stuff like that (step 1).
+Sometimes when they first get paralyzed the appetite goes away, and if you syringe feed him, it’ll start to come back bit by bit till they’re eating 100% on their own.
 That’s what happened with Dandelion.
-So don’t be too discouraged if at first he doesn’t want to eat or drink on his own.
+So don’t be too discouraged if at first they don’t want to eat or drink on their own.

 Carts and Wheelchairs

 Give them lots of attention and make sure they don’t feel isolated.
 Find out more about rabbits with disabilities.